acfarrell/inverse_shadowgraphy/README.md

 ## Requirements
 This code has been written to require as few external libraries as possible to avoid compatibility issues.
 The requirements are:

--Python version 3.8 or higher (3.7 and lower will be considerably slower due to changes in the multiprocessing module) -natplotlib
+- Python version 3.8 or higher (3.7 and lower will be considerably slower due to changes in the multiprocessing module)
--numpy
--scipy
--cv2
+- matplotlib
+- numpy
+- scipy
+- cv2

 If you're using conda to manage virtual environments, the requirements.txt file can be used to create a new conda environment compatible with this code by running
 ```